Cat Amputation and Prosthetic

 Image Credits: Pixabay

 Three-legged cats are just as lovable as their four-legged counterparts.
 The only difference is the added care these cats need to maintain a good quality of life.
 Three-legged cats happen due to amputation.
-Sometimes, this procedure is a must if you want to save the life of your kitty.
+Sometimes, this procedure is a must if you want to save your kitty's life.
 Veterinarians recommend amputation in cancer and trauma cases.
-The procedure is generally the last resort and considered after all other options get exhausted.
+The procedure is generally the last resort and is considered after all other options get exhausted.
 The surgery is a simple procedure.

 Different ways